Jayjay-78/hello-world/README.md

 # hello-world
 short description.
-This is learning how to ork with GIT.
+This is learning how to Work with GIT.